CybersShell/backy/docs/content/config/commands.md

 Path to a file.

-When type is `scriptFile`, the script is appended to this file.
+When type is specified, the script is appended to this file.

-This is useful for specifiing environment variables or other things so they don't have to be included in the script.
+This is useful for specifying environment variables or other things so they don't have to be included in the script.

 ### type